 She’s also examined creativity, including the positive role that multitasking can play in increasing it and factors that could make decision-makers less likely to identify creative ideas.

-The most research closest to her heart was to develop a model for understanding how Black employees respond at work to highly publicized acts of violence against Black people by the police.
+The research closest to her heart was developing a model for understanding how Black employees respond at work to highly publicized acts of violence against Black people by the police.

 “My former doctoral student Angelica Leigh (PhD ’20) compelled me to embark on what I knew would be the most important research of my life,” says Melwani.
 In “#BlackEmployeesMatter: Mega-Threats, Identity Fusion and Enacting Positive Deviance in Organizations” they address how these major events affect our emotions, interactions and how we act at work.

 Diversity equity and inclusion (DEI) are important – personally and professionally – to Melwani.